soham224/databackup-remove-script/README.md

 - MongoDB connection/auth errors: Confirm host/port/firewall, and that user/password/auth DB are correct.
 - Date parsing errors: `START_DATE` and `END_DATE` must be `DD-MM-YYYY`.
 If parsing fails, the script logs a message and falls back to previous month.

+Additional notes for deletion scripts:

+- Both `delete-beta-data-all.py` and `delete-beta-data-condition-based.py` have variables (`year`, `month`, `user_id`, connection params) defined at the top of the files.
+Review and modify these before running.
+These scripts perform irreversible deletions.

 ## Security Notes

 - Do not commit real secrets.
 Use environment variables or secrets managers.